 Vestibular neuronitis, also called neuritis, is an infection of the vestibular nerve in the inner ear, and vertigo is one of its main symptoms.
 This article will take a closer look at this condition and then discuss an area of care proving to be effective in curing it and vertigo, as well.

 When we talk about vestibular neuronitis, we are talking about a condition in which the vestibular nerve (the nerve helping to control your balance) has become inflamed and causes you to have issues with staying upright and feeling balanced.
-Often, the term labyrinthitis is used interchangeably with vestibular neuronitis.
+Often, people mistake the labyrinthitis as vestibular neuronitis.
 However, they are not exactly the same thing.
 If you have labyrinthitis, you will have hearing loss in addition to your balance problems and dizziness.

 Most cases of vestibular neuronitis go away within a few weeks.
-Bed rest and medications may be recommended in the beginning by your primary care doctor.
+Your primary care doctor may recommend bed rest and medications in the beginning.
 You will gradually be able to return to your normal daily routine.
 However, in some cases, this condition persists, and you may need help from a professional.

 Vestibular Neuronitis Symptoms